 Required Course: ENGR 290 Engineering in a Global/Societal Context

 Engineering in a Global and Societal Context is a three-week study abroad course in which students experience the global and societal context of engineering including the impact of traditions, customs, and culture on engineering.
+This course can be counted as an Integrated Perspective (IP) Course.

 All continuing engineering majors in good standing who have completed their sophomore or junior year at the time of the course are invited to apply.
 Information sessions will be available early in the Fall semester.
 Students who have completed their first year in engineering may apply and will be considered based upon available space and their qualifications.
 Students in allied majors (physical sciences, mathematics) may also be eligible and should contact faculty directors for more information.